HTOUYEM/risk-credit-scoring/README.md

        width="100%">
 </p>

-## Project Overview

-Credit scoring requires balancing **predictive performance, interpretability, and reliable risk estimation**.
-This project addresses that challenge through two complementary methodologies built from the same credit-risk problem.

-The first follows a **traditional scorecard framework**, emphasizing transparency through Information Value (IV), WOE transformation, logistic regression, and characteristic-level points.
-The second explores a broader **machine learning framework**, where multiple candidate models are developed and compared using discrimination, probability quality, and calibration criteria.

-The selected ML model produces a borrower-level **Probability of Default (PD)**, which is translated into a credit score and risk classification.
-SHAP explanations are then used to identify the factors driving each individual prediction, and the complete ML scoring pipeline is operationalized through an interactive Streamlit application.

 ## Project Overview & Objective

 Financial institutions need to estimate borrower default risk while maintaining **predictive performance, interpretability, and reliable risk estimation**.
 This project addresses this challenge by developing two complementary approaches to borrower-level **Probability of Default (PD)** estimation and credit scoring.